 Sound Immersion itself offers a gentle stimulation of the vagus nerve through the tympanic membrane.
 This membrane vibrates the fluid within the tympanic cavity and stimulates the bones of the inner ear and then the vestibulochochlear nerve, which connect to the vagus nerve and of course, the vagus nerve is the critical nerve in supplying parasympathetic information to the brain and body.

 Sound Therapy is also a somatic experience, capable of revealing places within the body where energy is slowly processing.
 If we correlate the movement of energy to the meridian system of the body (Chinese Medicine) or the Nadis (Yogic Tradition), what is being revealed is a location of slower energetic processing or an energetic knot, where the optimal free flow of energy is not currently available.
 With ‘massage’ through the sound vibration, over time, this energy begins to flow freely once again.
-It has also been proven, in live blood analysis, to be able to decrease inflammation in the blood stream within 20 minutes of participation.

 Sound Immersion also creates the opportunity for internal recalibration of our Energy Centres.
 It is possible for the body to experience entrainment, allowing the body to return to resonance with itself and create an overall coherence within the body.